wherein love is lost and found.

 Has our Thirty Years’ War only just begun, or has it ended long since and the news simply not yet arrived via a slow internet connection?
 I have often felt that way about history—in my youth especially.
 In those days the various socialist religions had long been at odds, much as the Catholics and Protestants of the Reformation once were—Christian killing Christian, with one Wallenstein after another rising in the ranks: Lenin and Stalin, Mussolini and Hitler, Mao or Khrushchev, Fidel and Che.
 From 1918 to 1989, this bloodletting had been an endless seventy years, more than twice the length of the key Reformation conflict, but a hundred times more deadly if mere lives are counted.
 Mere human lives, you understand, unlived.
 But then again, there are those who believe the Reformation never ended.
 And I see all of that in the troubled eyes of some students today.

-This then was the disdain for human life you’d commonly find in the political tracts of my early age, with people classified as bourgeoisie, or proletariat, blue collar or intellectual, rich or poor, male or female.
+This was also the disdain for actual human life, rather than the theoretical, that you’d commonly find in the political tracts of my early age, with people classified as bourgeoisie, or proletariat, blue collar or intellectual, rich or poor, male or female, black or white.
 It didn’t matter.
 The theories were all the same in the end.

-Their fear was, and is, nationalism, not government—a larger and more powerful government was the answer to nationalist bickering, no matter how often it was tried before.
-They’ll get it right this time!
-Nationalism is divisive.
+Their fear was, and is, nationalism, not government—the distinctive cultural differences that are at the heart of that much abused word ‘diversity’ which in and of itself multiplies the natural differences of individual human beings exponentially.
+A larger and more powerful government, they say, is the answer.
+They’d get it right this time!
+Nationalism is too divisive.
+Exclusive.
 It breeds discontent.
+Prejudice.
+One culture is no better than another.
 Everyone is the same, after all, so they deserve the same government, whether they like it or not.
 And exactly what government is that?
 One that insures equality, of course.
 One that can enforce equality!

-But it was this bit of wisdom from Mr. Canetti that kept me from placing blame, you see.
-And this was infuriating as well, especially to those who wanted another body to whip, because, “It is always the enemy who started it, even if he was not the first to speak out, he was certainly planning it; and if he was not actually planning it, he was thinking of it; and, if he was not thinking of it, he would have thought of it.”
+But it was that one bit of wisdom from Mr. Canetti that kept me from placing blame, you see.
+And this was infuriating to my inquisitors as well, especially to those who wanted another body to whip, because, “It is always the enemy who started it, even if he was not the first to speak out, he was certainly planning it; and if he was not actually planning it, he was thinking of it; and, if he was not thinking of it, he would have thought of it.”